Kong/docs.konghq.com/app/konnect/api/organization-settings/audit-logging.md

 Before you can push Konnect audit logs to an external service, you need to configure the service to receive logs.
 This configuration is specific to your vendor.

+You can configure a webhook into any application that supports the [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm).

-1. Configure a data collection endpoint to push logs to in one of the following SIEM providers:
+1. In your log collection service, configure a data collection endpoint to push logs to.
-    * Microsoft Azure Sentinel
-    * Splunk Enterprise Security
-    * IBM QRadar
-    * ArcSight
-    * LogRhythm

-2. Create an access token, or find the credentials that you will need to access this endpoint.
+2. Take note of the authorization credentials that you need to access this endpoint.
+Konnect supports any HTTP authorization header type.

 ## Create a webhook